sneu012/api_documentation/terms.md

     When using the RxNT API, you may not (or allow those acting on your behalf to):

     a.
-Sell, lease or sublicense the RxNT API or any data derived through the RxNT API
+Sell, lease or sublicense the RxNT API or any data derived through the RxNT API <br />
     b.
-Reverse engineer or attempt to extract the source code from any API or any related software, except to the extent that this restriction is expressly prohibited by applicable law.
+Reverse engineer or attempt to extract the source code from any API or any related software, except to the extent that this restriction is expressly prohibited by applicable law. <br />
     c.
-Perform an Action with the intent of introducing to the RxNT API any viruses, defects, malware, or any items of a destructive nature.
+Perform an Action with the intent of introducing to the RxNT API any viruses, defects, malware, or any items of a destructive nature. <br />
     d.
 Interfere with or disrupt the RxNT API or the servers or networks providing the RxNT API.

 7. **RxNT API LIMITATIONS**

     RxNT sets and enforces limits on your use of the RxNT API, in our sole discretion, without notice or liability.
 RxNT reserves the right to:

     a.
-Rate limit or block apps that make a large number of calls to the RxNT API
+Rate limit or block apps that make a large number of calls to the RxNT API <br />
     b.
-Disable, restrict or remove your app’s access to the RxNT API
+Disable, restrict or remove your app’s access to the RxNT API <br />
     c.
-Change, suspend, or discontinue the availability of the RxNT API at any time
+Change, suspend, or discontinue the availability of the RxNT API at any time <br />
     d.
 Impose limits on certain features or restrict your access to parts or all of the RxNT API